Fifteen years ago, I made a startling discovery: When athletes

 issues powerfully impact performance.
 This may seem obvious to

-many of you reading what I have written but even today, in the
+many of you reading what I have written, but even today, in the

-professional ranks especially, coaches and general managers believe
+professional ranks, especially, coaches and general managers

-have a clear understanding of how to initiate a compensation
+is they have a clear understanding of how to initiate a compensation

 plan, but are generally unaware of how to go about creating an